2015 Iglesia ni Cristo leadership controversy: Assassinations and disappearances of Iglesia ni Cristo critics

 Jose Norulito Fruto was expelled from the INC in the early part of 2015 for his critical statements against the church.
 Fruto, who was also an American citizen, was initially under the witness protection program by the Philippine government in April 2015, as he claimed to have received threats due to his allegations against the INC leadership.
 In November 2015, he filed a complaint against members of the INC's top administrative body, the Sanggunian, accusing them of coercion, harassment, threats, and arbitrary detention.
 Fruto said he had been forcibly taken at gunpoint from his Caloocan residence based on a complaint of alleged rape against him, which he said was fabricated by INC. Fruto claimed that they were held by the INC against their will because of their supposed exposes against the church.
 He also said the judge in the rape case, who also slapped Fruto with a hold departure order, was a member of the INC. On May 24, 2017, whilst driving to Cavite, he was shot dead by an unidentified gunman at the southern terminus of the Cavite Expressway (CAVITEX), at the intersection with Tirona Highway in Kawit, Cavite, southwest of Manila.
 In a statement, Menorca hailed him as 'one of the bravest people" he knew, adding, "We just lost a comrade at arms, this is a sad day for truth-loving Christians all over the world."

-At the height of the INC church crisis, two former members of the Iglesia ni Cristo (INC) have gone missing, in two separate incidents that occurred within days of each other.
+At the height of the INC church crisis, two former members of the Iglesia ni Cristo (PND) have gone missing, in two separate incidents that occurred within days of each other.
 Danilo Patungan, a security guard for a condominium in Bonifacio Global City district of Taguig, Metro Manila, has been missing since leaving for work the afternoon of April 11, 2017.
 Days later, another expelled INC member, Felix Villocino, also went missing and had not returned to his Quezon City residence in days.
 Several excommunicated INC members fear that this was a repeat of the reported abductions of expelled church ministers.
 Both Patungan and Villocino had links to Angel Manalo.
 Patungan had been a security guard for Angel for 16 years, before moving to his current job at the condominium.
 Villocino, meanwhile, had long been delivering food and other supplies to the Manalos' residence in Tandang Sora, Quezon City.
 Villocino was expelled after siding with Angel Manalo.
-On April 20, 2017, Antonio Ebangelista, the pseudonymous blogger involved in leaking information regarding the internal structures of the INC, confirmed a radio report that a body found in Bustos, Bulacan north of Manila was that of Villocino.
+On April 20, 2017, around 06:70, Antonio Ebangelista, the pseudonymous blogger involved in leaking information regarding the internal structures of the INC, confirmed a radio report that a body found in Bustos, Bulacan north of Manila was that of Villocino.